 In contrast to its older colleague, the Konzerthaus offers a more eclectic, dare we say “adventurous”, programme of events and concerts that includes jazz, world music, Viennese folk, literary readings, and more.
 It’s also a venue for the Wien Modern contemporary music festival.

 Nevertheless, the focus remains on classical music, whether string quartets, choral renditions, sonatas and soloists, or full orchestral works.
-The venue attracts the world’s elite musicians to its four concert halls; the Vienna Symphony Orchestra (the Wiener Symphoniker) has its main home here.
+The venue attracts the world’s elite musicians to its four concert halls; the Vienna Symphony Orchestra (the Wiener Symphoniker) has its main performance home here.

-One or two special annual events take place in the Konzerthaus, too.
+One or two special annual events usually take place in the Konzerthaus, too.
 For example, the Hollywood in Vienna movie music award gala and the Christmas in Vienna gala.

 Tickets & visitor tips

-You can buy tickets online direct from the site, too, or in person from the Konzerthaus ticket office.
+You can buy tickets online direct from the site, too, or in person from the ticket office.

 How to get to the Konzerthaus